dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

    :Vertex Group:
       Create a :doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>`
       from the attribute, which corresponds to a float attribute on the point domain.
-   :Vertex Color:
-      Create a :doc:`Vertex Color </sculpt_paint/vertex_paint/index>`
-      from the attribute, which, despite it's name, corresponds to a color attribute on the *face corner* domain.

 .. note::